 \subsection{Datasets}

-\paragraph{Synthetic distribution} We first benchmark tests and respective lower bounds with a synthetic distribution similar to the one used in \citep{yadlowsky2022bounds,jin2023sensitivity}, where treatment assignment and outcome are controlled.
-Here, propensity score, true unobserved confounding strength $\Gammatrue$, and correlation strength can be designed.
+\paragraph{Synthetic distribution} We first benchmark tests and respective lower bounds with a synthetic distribution similar to \citep{yadlowsky2022bounds,jin2023sensitivity}.
+Here, the propensity score, the true unobserved confounding strength $\Gammatrue$, and the correlation strength can be designed.

 We choose the invariant $\pinv$ to be the following linear outcome model

 For the marginal distribution over $X,U$ in $\pconf^{\diamond}$ we generate an unobserved confounder $U \sim \operatorname{Unif}(0,1)$ for both study designs and draw the observed covariate according to